Proof of Cloud: Data Center Execution Assurance for Confidential VMs: Protocol Implementation and Attack Mitigations

 \section{Protocol Implementation and Attack Mitigations}

-This section details the implementation of the \gls{dcea} protocol, which complements the architecture described in \Cref{sec:design}.
+This section introduces a candidate implementation of the \gls{dcea} protocol, which complements the architecture described in \Cref{sec:design}.
 The \gls{dcea} design mitigates the attacks outlined in \Cref{sec:attacks} through a four-step process: i) establishing trustworthy platform roots and a measured launch; ii) provisioning and sealing attestation keys to the measured state; iii) binding in-guest evidence across the \gls{tee} and the \gls{vtpm}; iv) and defining the verifier workflow for validating composite evidence over host-mediated channels. \Cref{fig:implementation-flow} depicts the stack components involved in each step.
-The implementation distinguishes between \textbf{Scenario~I} (\textbf{S1}): provider \gls{vtpm}-backed \gls{cvm}) and \textbf{Scenario~II} (\textbf{S2}): bare-metal with discrete \gls{tpm}).
 As a reminder, the threat model in \Cref{sec:threat-model} assumes a software-only adversary who controls the host OS, hypervisor, and all communication channels but lacks physical access.
 CPU/\gls{tpm} roots (and their supply chains) are trusted.